Jaime-Barillas/otech-notes/src/y2s2/csci4060u/01-introduction.md

 |Good for serial processing|Good for parallel processing|
 |Can do a handful of operations at once|Can do thousands of operations at once|

 + CPUs tend to have few cores with lots of cache memory that can handle a few threads simultaneously.
-+ GPUs tend to have hundreds of cores that can handle thousands of threads to achieve **parallel computing**.
++ GPUs tend to have hundreds of cores that can handle thousands of threads to achieve _parallel computing_.
   - GPUS do this by allowing you to divide tasks among their many processors.

 ## [What Makes Parallel Programming Hard?](https://web.archive.org/web/20170122105042/http://www.futurechips.org/tips-for-power-coders/parallel-programming.html)

 ### Finding Parallelism in Tasks is Hard

-+ Some tasks are easy to to parallelize.
++ Some tasks are easy to to parallelize:
-  - Sub-tasks are independent.
+  - Tasks that are independent of each other.
-  - Low data dependency.
+  - Tasks with low data dependency.
   - ex: Two dudes can paint a wall 2x as fast by painting different halves.
 + Some tasks are hard/impossible to parallelize.
-  - Sub-tasks are interdependent.
+  - Tasks that are interdependent.
   - ex: Cooking (recipe steps often depend on previous steps being completed.)
 + Many programs have _artificial_ inter-task dependencies because programmers wrote them with a single-threaded mind set.
 + It can be difficult to re-write a program to be multi-thread capable.

 ### Debugging is Difficult

 + Different interleavings of tasks, particularly in combination with shared mutable data, can cause non-deterministic bugs (scheduling of tasks is non-deterministic.)
   - ex: Two threads read a number from shared memory, increment its value by 1, and write the new value back to memory.
 The intent is to have the original value incremented by 2.
 The following interleaving will produce incorrect